 Milk the New Year’s celebration down to the last second when you head to London.
 Three hours before midnight, the city comes alive as residents and some 10,000 performers sing along to “Auld Lang Syne,” before gathering at the banks of the River Thames.
 There, you’ll witness a spectacular light show as Big Ben chimes in the New Year.
 Of course, for a truly unique view, take a ride on the famous London Eye.
 When you wake up the next morning, head out into the streets to witness the London’s New Year’s Day Parade.

+Tired of all the noise during New Year?
+Make your way to Tokyo for a traditional and serene New Year’s Eve.
 For health and happiness, feast on a piping bowl of buckwheat noodles and listen to the temple bells ringing.
 Known as Joya No Kane, the Japanese-Buddhist tradition of ringing temple bells 108 times is said to banish evil passions and desires so we can begin the new year cleansed and renewed.
 This New Year’s Eve, visit a temple to ring a bell and make a wish.
 And if you can, linger on until January 2 and visit the Imperial Palace—only one of the two days a year the Emperor opens the grounds to the public.

 - Visit some of Japan’s most beautiful Buddhist temples with a KKday temple hopping tour.